Alanna313/Lizard-Based/README.md

   Doig this Involves some sort of exploit like SQL injection, XSS, or a vulnerabilty on the source code.

   # I've never heard of OverTheWire, But would like to Try!
     Sounds Awesome!
-You can try on your own by visiing https://overthewire.org
+You can try on your own by visiting: https://overthewire.org
     once you are on the site, you can select on any challenge they have availble on the left.